VAX: History

-The first VAX model sold was the VAX-11/780, which was introduced on October 25, 1977, at the Digital Equipment Corporation's Annual Meeting of Shareholders.
+VAX design began in 1975, about when DEC recognized that PDP-11's 16-bit architecture was too limiting in the amount of addressable memory.
+The first VAX model sold was the VAX-11/780, introduced on October 25, 1977 at DEC's annual shareholder meeting.
 Bill Strecker, C. Gordon Bell's doctoral student at Carnegie Mellon University, was responsible for the architecture.
+Like PDP-11, VAX was very successful; it provided the majority of DEC's sales, sales growth, and profit from the early 1980s to early 1990s.
+VAX and VMS became DEC's only actively developed computer architecture.
 Many different models with different prices, performance levels, and capacities were subsequently created.
 VAX superminicomputers were very popular in the early 1980s.

 For a while the VAX-11/780 was used as a standard in CPU benchmarks.
 It was initially described as a one-MIPS machine, because its performance was equivalent to an IBM System/360 that ran at one MIPS, and the System/360 implementations had previously been de facto performance standards.
 The actual number of instructions executed in 1 second was about 500,000, which led to complaints of marketing exaggeration.
-The result was the definition of a "VAX MIPS," the speed of a VAX-11/780; a computer performing at 27 VAX MIPS would run the same program roughly 27 times faster than the VAX-11/780.
+The result was the definition of a "VAX MIPS", the speed of a VAX-11/780; a computer performing at 27 VAX MIPS would run the same program roughly 27 times faster than the VAX-11/780.

 Within the Digital community the term VUP (VAX Unit of Performance) was the more common term, because MIPS do not compare well across different architectures.
 The related term cluster VUPs was informally used to describe the aggregate performance of a VAXcluster.
 (The performance of the VAX-11/780 still serves as the baseline metric in the BRL-CAD Benchmark, a performance analysis suite included in the BRL-CAD solid modeling software distribution.)
 The VAX-11/780 included a subordinate stand-alone LSI-11 computer that performed microcode load, booting, and diagnostic functions for the parent computer.
 This was dropped from subsequent VAX models.
 Enterprising VAX-11/780 users could therefore run three different Digital Equipment Corporation operating systems: VMS on the VAX processor (from the hard drives), and either RSX-11S or RT-11 on the LSI-11 (from the single density single drive floppy disk).